Abstracts for Symposium Background Papers

 The history of plant collecting on Black Mountain was constructed from information contained on specimens held in the Australian National Herbarium.
 Over 4000 plant specimens have been collected from the area since the first in 1927 and represent the activity of at least 212 people.
 The majority of collections were made by staff from the herbaria at the Australian National Botanic Gardens and CSIRO, an outcome of these institutions’ serendipitous location on the eastern foot-slopes of the mountain.
 The number of collections made each year is highly variable and accentuated by peak collecting periods related to the activity of 20 major collectors whose work appears to reflect their collecting interests and/or changing institutional priorities.

-Purdie, RW (2018) Quick guide to biophysical research on Black Mountain: an overview of literature.
-Black Mountain Symposium 2018 Background Paper No. 15.
+Purdie, RW (2019) Quick guide to biophysical research on Black Mountain: an overview of literature.
+In RW Purdie (ed.), The last 50 years informing the next 50: Proceedings of the Black Mountain Symposium 24–25 August 2018, Background Paper No. 15, pp. 273–290.
 Friends of Black Mountain, Canberra.